dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

                  StateRoot: rhcos
 {% endhighlight %}

-#### MCD Troubleshooting
+#### Machine Config Daemon Troubleshooting

 The MCD is of course running in a pod, so you can spy on its logs on each node and observe its actions or check for problems.
-For example, while unusual (I've seen the following once), if you found a problem with the boot config like this...
+For example, while unusual (I've seen the following once), it adds some behind the scenes context.
+After finding a node as NotReady a problem with the boot config was exposed in the logs.

 {%highlight shell %}
 oc project openshift-machine-config-operator